-We are currently accepting application for our first class of IC Scholars.
-Students in the IC Scholars Program receive a $1,000 renewable, merit-based scholarship per year.
-Scholars may be in any major course of study at Ashland University but are required to sign up for 1 credit of Directed Research in Psychology each semester at AU.
-Scholars meet as a full group with the Director every week to discuss research projects, pertinent readings, and emerging issues in collaborative research.
+We are currently accepting applications for our fall 2023 class of AU International Collaboration Research Center Scholars.
+Students in the program receive an annual $1,000 merit-based, renewable scholarship.
+Scholars may have any major, but are required to sign up for one credit of Directed Research in Psychology each semester.
+Scholars meet as a full group with the director each week to discuss research projects, pertinent readings and emerging issues in collaborative research.

 - Estimating the reproducibility of psychological science